 The JBC: Author Series 2025/26

-Elizabeth R. Hyman, author of The “Girl Bandits of the Warsaw Ghetto”, will share the true story of five young Jewish women who resisted the Nazis and helped spark the Warsaw Ghetto Uprising.
+Author Elizabeth R. Hyman shares the true story of five young Jewish women who smuggled weapons and messages, sparking the Warsaw Ghetto Uprising.

 Free & Open to the Entire Community| Registration Required